pymacaron/pymacaron/README.md

     here = os.path.dirname(os.path.realpath(__file__))
     path_apis = os.path.join(here, "apis")

-    # Tell klue-microservice to spawn apis inside this Flask app.
+    # Tell pymacaron to spawn apis inside this Flask app.
 Set the
     # server's listening port, whether Flask debug mode is on or not.
 Other
     # configuration parameters, such as JWT issuer, audience and secret, are
-    # fetched from 'klue-config.yaml' or the environment variables it refers to.
+    # fetched from 'pym-config.yaml' or the environment variables it refers to.

     api = API(
         app,